droid85real/obsidian/Java/JAVA.md

 Your code can be reused for any subclass of `vehicle`.
 For example, `vehicle v = new Truck()` or `vehicle v = new Bike()` would work the same way.
 You can write methods that treat all vehicles in a unified way, no matter their specific type.

 ### 1. Compile Time polymorphism or Function overloading or Static Polymorphism
+ + same method name but with different parameter(type).
- + same method name but with different parameter.
+ + same method name but with different numbers of parameters.

 ```java
 class Overloading {